Follow-up observations of apparently one-off sources from the Parkes telescope: Discussion and Conclusions

 \section{Discussion and Conclusions}

 Among the 13 reported apparently one-off RRATs discovered by the Parkes telescopes, our re-analysis suggests three of them are repeaters: two (SPC 991113 and J1709$-$43) are previously known sources (J1739$-$2521 and J1709$-$4401), and one (J0808$-$32) is a new repeater.
 This repeating fraction is larger than that of the 30 FRBs detected by Parkes, where only one (FRB 180301A) has been observed to repeat by the FAST telescopes~\citep{Luo20}.
 Parkes UWL observation then also detected repeating pulses from this source~\citep{Kumar23}.
 As shown in Figure~\ref{fig:snr_obs}, even detected with larger S/N and followed by longer observations, FRBs are still harder to observe repeating signals.
-However, it is notable that many FRBs were still poorly followed, and only a few of them have been tracked with higher sensitivity observations such as Parkes UWL.
+However, it is notable that many FRBs discovered by the Parkes telescope were still poorly followed, and only a few of them have been tracked with higher sensitivity observations such as Parkes UWL.
 It is challenging to use single-dish telescopes to follow the apparently one-off sources detected by single dishes: the FOV of a larger telescope normally cannot well cover the initial detection's localization, and a smaller telescope cannot provide sufficient sensitivity.
-Applying Parkes UWL to follow the apparently one-off sources detected by its Multibeam observations is efficient due to its larger FOV and higher sensitivity.
+Applying Parkes UWL to follow the apparently one-off sources detected by its Multibeam observations is efficient due to its higher sensitivity, and its FOV is larger than the localization uncertainties obtained by a single beam of the Multibeam receiver.
 Our new detection of repeating pulses from J0808$-$32 and the detection of repeating pulses from FRB 180301A by~\cite{Kumar23} have proved the feasibility of this approach.
-A better method would be to observe these sources using array telescopes such as MeerKAT~\citep{Jonas16}, which has even higher sensitivity, larger FOV, and can precisely localize the source immediately after a repeating signal is detected.
+A better method would be to observe these sources using array telescopes such as MeerKAT~\citep[e.g., TRAPUM Survey,][]{Stappers16,Chen21}, which has even higher sensitivity, larger FOV, and can precisely localize the source immediately after a repeating signal is detected.

 Besides searching for repeating signals from those apparently one-off sources, it is also important to investigate why they appear to be one-off in current observations.
 FRBs have a large sample of apparently one-off sources~\citep{CHIME21} and many models have been proposed to explain them~\citep{Platts19}.
 However, the discussion of one-off Galactic radio pulses is lacking, and the relative sample size is potentially caused by the bias of the reported single pulse Galactic events~\citep{Lorimer04handbook, Keane16}.
 We have presented 10 Galactic radio events that are still one-off, including one source detected with S/N of 19.4 that has been followed up with 5.78\,hr of observations, including 3.69\,hr of UWL time.